 I was a long distance runner as well.
 I have run many 5Ks throughout senior high, and completed my first marathon in April 2009.
 Afterward, I participated in gymnastics, circus arts, yoga, and contortion as personal enrichment.

-University of Texas at Dallas - BS, Mechanical Engineering
+Undergraduate Degree: The University of Texas at Dallas - Bachelor of Science, Mechanical Engineering

 What techniques would you use to be sure that a student understands the material?